-For all air monitoring including background monitoring from 14 November 2013 to 14 December 2013, remediation monitoring from 20 October 2014 to 12 May 2015 and repeated background monitoring (post remediation) from 22 April 2016 to 27 June 2016, all airborne asbestos fibre concentrations were below the detection limit of the methodology.
-To put this concentration in context, at the time of writing the Safe Work Australia Exposure Standard for asbestos is 0.1 fibres per mL of air.
-Therefore the likely concentrations of airborne asbestos during the monitoring period were at least ten times lower than the current occupational exposure limit.
+For all air monitoring including background monitoring from 14 November 2013 to 14 December 2013, background monitoring during remediation monitoring from 20 October 2014 to 12 May 2015 and repeated background monitoring (post remediation) from 22 April 2016 to 27 June 2016, all airborne asbestos fibre concentrations were at levels less than 0.01 fibres per mL of air.

+Therefore, the likely concentrations of airborne asbestos during the monitoring period were at least ten times lower than the current the Safe Work Australia Exposure Standard for asbestos (0.1 fibres per mL of air).